-UW Procurement systems (e.g., Procard, Ariba) are used to record the purchase of the item or service.
-Information entered into these systems is also used to record the transaction in the UW accounting system (FAS) and MyFD.
-The following information must be entered into the UW systems in order to document the transaction:
+Records retained in UW procurement and financial systems are an important part of purchase documentation.
+UW procurement systems (e.g., PaymentNet, Ariba) are used to record purchases of items or services.
+Information entered into these systems is also used to record transactions in UW accounting systems (FAS and MyFD).
+The following information must be entered into UW systems to document transactions:

-An itemized receipt from the vendor is required for most purchases (see exceptions below) and should include the following information:
+An itemized vendor receipt is required for most purchases (see exceptions below) and should include the following information:

-- Vendor Name - The name of the vendor must be clearly indicated.
-It is preferred that all receipts be made on pre-printed receipts obtained from the vendor.
+- Vendor Name: The name of the vendor must be clearly indicated.
+It is preferred that all receipts be pre-printed receipts obtained from the vendor.

-- Date - The date on which the good or service was purchased.
+- Date: The date on which the items or services were purchased.

 A vendor receipt is required for all purchases over $75.
 In the rare event that a vendor receipt is misplaced or cannot be obtained, the following options may be exercised:

-- Obtain a duplicate, scanned, or photocopied receipt from the vendor.
+- A duplicate, scanned, or photocopied receipt from the vendor.

 - An image of the receipt (taken via a Smartphone or other photographic device).

-- A written description of the items/services purchased, the name of the person or business the items were purchased from, and the date of purchase signed and dated by the vendor or person from which the item/service was received.
+- A written description of the items or services purchased, the name of the person or business the items were purchased from, and the date of purchase, signed and dated by the vendor or person from whom the items or services were received.

-If none of these options are feasible then the expense must be charged to the department’s discretionary or other unrestricted funding source.
+If none of these options are feasible, the purchase must be charged to a departmental discretionary budget or other unrestricted funding source.

-Reasonable effort should be made to obtain a vendor receipt.
-However, if the cost of the item or service is $75 or under, a vendor receipt does not have to be maintained as the State of Washington has issued a waiver to the UW for supporting documentation for purchases of $75 and under.
-The department must have a stated policy to accept this waiver.
-This waiver is issued on a biennium basis and is current for the 2017 biennium (July 2017 – June 2019).
-This guidance will be updated based on the availability of this waiver.
+Every effort should be made to obtain a vendor receipt.
+However, if the cost of the items or services is $75 or less, the State of Washington has issued a receipt requirement waiver for purchases up to $75.
+Each department must have a stated policy to accept this waiver, which is issued on a biennium basis.
+Please see the Procurement website for information on the terms of the current waiver.

-NOTE: UW Policy requires receipts for some Travel-related expenditures, regardless of the amount.
-See the Travel site for more information.
+NOTE: UW Policy requires receipts for some travel-related expenditures regardless of amount.
+See the UW Travel website for more information.

 All purchases must benefit the Award.
-If it is not obvious that an expense benefits the Award then include an explanation for how the purchase benefits the award.
-Guidelines for this explanation:
+If it is not obvious how a purchase benefits an Award, include a written explanation:

-- Anyone should be able to look at the complete documentation at any point in time and understand how the expense benefitted the award.
+- Anyone should be able to look at the complete documentation at any point in time and understand how the purchase benefited the Award.

-- Explain the math if not evident; make it simple and easy to follow.
+- Explain the math if it’s not evident; make it simple and easy to follow.